Pecan Marzipan Truffles

 Celebrate the festive season with truffles.
 These pecan marzipan truffles are a beautiful twist to the traditional almond-based marzipan.
 Dipped in melted chocolate and chopped nuts, these take just 15 minutes to make.

-Pecans are very common here and often I love to make pecan marzipan instead of almonds.
+Pecans are very common here, and often, I love to make pecan marzipan instead of almonds.
 In fact, you must try chocolate pecan marzipan.
 Pecan and chocolate are a match made in heaven.
-If you love marzipan and have access to pecans, you absolutely must-try pecan marzipan.
+If you love marzipan and have access to pecans, you absolutely must try pecan marzipan.

 Ingredients and substitutes